Basic Terms in Forex Trading

 The bid price refers to the price at which traders can sell a currency pair, while the ask price is the price at which traders can buy a currency pair.
 The bid price is always lower than the ask price, creating a bid-ask spread, which represents the transaction cost.

-Trends : How to Ask for More Money on a Job Offer
+Trends : How to Make Money in Crypto

 Advantages: